Debt advisers can help

 The certificate for sequestration was introduced in November 2010 as a simpler route to Sequestration.
 You can sequestrated yourself in order to manage your debt problems.

 Before taking any action to resolve your debts please call Debt Support Trust on 0800 085 0226 for debt advice specific to your situation, as a certificate of sequestration may not be your best advice and there may be more suitable debt solutions available.

 One difference between traditional sequestration and the certificate of sequestration is you no longer need to prove your apparent insolvency.
-The MAP route may be applicable if you have a low income and low levels of assets.
+The Minimal Asset Process (MAP) route may be applicable if you have a low income and low levels of assets.
 Your unsecured debt should be between £1,500 and £17,000 (£25,000 until March 2021) to be suitable for a MAP.

 The qualifying criteria for the certificate of sequestration includes;